MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/api-limits.md

 ## Impact on client applications

-It is the responsibility of the client application to manage API limit errors.
+It is the responsibility of client applications to manage API limit errors.
 Exactly how to manage this error depends on the nature of the application.

 ### Interactive client applications